quachthientai/quachthientai/README.md

 ### 👨🏻‍💻 About Me :
 I am a Full Stack Developer 💻

-- :telescope: I’m working as a System Engineer and contributing to building Project Management System for energy clients at Omega365 USA

 - :seedling: I'm currently working on something cool!

 - 🐶 Pets are my best friends!